mkausal/whimsy/README.md

 To run the app, just clone the code and say
     python startWhimsy.py

+To test the accuracy of the app, run the analyzeWhimsy.py from test directory.
+This will require sqlite3 database to be installed on your machine.

 Any issues, please contact Kausal at mkausal@gmail.com or kausalmalladi@gmail.com

 Suggestions are most welcome!!!